nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `sedit 1 g/Machoman at/29/09/2020 1600 t/120` <br>
       Expected: First Session's gym location and timing is edited. <br>
-      Details of the edited Session is shown in the status message.
+      Details of the edited Session are shown in the status message.

 ### 6.7 Deleting a Session